 - Sam Axe in Burn Notice is a retired SEAL (played by none other than Bruce Campbell); he managed to retire at the grade of Commander, receiving a promotion from Lt.
 Commander his last day of duty.
 This shows in his general attitude: he might be an overweight womanizing boozer, but then as a retired SEAL he has every right to be overweight and drink (and as for the womanizing—look at the page image caption!), and he is definitely the most by-the-book member of Team Westen (Michael having been a CIA field agent and Fiona having been an IRA operative/weapons expert, Sam is the most likely to appeal to reason and law—as befits a career officer).note

-- Obviously, Sony's SOCOMUS Navy Seals series.
+- Obviously, Sony's SOCOM: US Navy SEALs series.

-- As well as Delta Force in the video game...um, Delta Force, players can also choose to play as SEALS among other special forces in Task Force Dagger.
+- As well as Delta Force in the video game...um, Delta Force, players can also choose to play as SEALs, among other special forces in Task Force Dagger.

-- The Navy Seal is the Americans' special unit in Civilization IV
+- The Navy SEAL is the Americans' special unit in Civilization IV

 - Surprisingly averted for most of the Call of Duty and Modern Warfare series.
-The SEALs don't show up onscreen until Modern Warfare 2 (where their slogan provides a level name), and you don't play one until Call of Duty: Black Ops 2.
+The SEALs don't show up onscreen until Modern Warfare 2 (where their slogan provides a level name), and you don't play one until Call of Duty: Black Ops II.

-- The modern Medal of Honor games focused on the absolute cream of the crop special forces such as Tier 1 including SEALS as well as Team Six.
+- The modern Medal of Honor games focused on the absolute cream of the crop special forces such as Tier 1 including SEALs as well as Team Six.
 Several members were actually caught out advising on uniforms and tactics, and docked several month's pay.